Hospitals recruit international nurses to fill pandemic shortages - ExBulletin

 As growth in Montana has slowed, the number of active cases in the Yellowstone county in the hospital home are among the highest states.
 The Billings Clinic ICU is still overcrowded, mostly with patients with Covid, and signs still warn visitors that aggressive behavior will not be tolerated, a reminder of the threat of violence and abuse that healthcare workers endure as the pandemic continues.

 Like most hospitals, the Billings Clinic has sought to reduce staff shortages with traveling nurses hiring workers who usually go where the pandemic requires.
-The clinic paid up to $ 200 an hour for their services and, at the bottom of the roof, had up to 200 traveling nurses as part of the workforce.
+The clinic paid up to $ 200 an hour for their services and, finally peaking, had up to 200 traveling nurses as part of the workforce.

 The lack of nurses nationwide has prompted those huge payments, prompting members of Congress to urge the Biden administration to investigate attacks reported by unscrupulous personnel agencies.